 All members of the AU community will receive notification of the new policy, and there will be a variety of forums and discussions to learn more.
 Everyone must participate in a training about the new Title IX provisions.
 All persons who play a more specific role for the university in the complaint resolution process, including students, will receive specialized training.
 More information on the new regulations can be found on the FAQ page.

 If you have experienced sex/gender discrimination and harassment in any university context, there are resources available to you.
-We encourage you to contact the Title IX office at email@example.com and explore these pages for more information.
+We encourage you to contact the Office of Equity & Title IX at firstname.lastname@example.org and explore these pages for more information.